landnthrn/Obsidian-GraphForge/README.md

 - Use the refresh button inside Obsidian settings > Community Plugin's

-- Enabled the GraphForge plugin
+- Enable the GraphForge plugin

 ---